datametica/BashSupportOld/README.md

+**This repository has been archived as it was forked from individual developer's branch.
+Future changes would be made in repository [datametica/BashSupport](https://github.com/datametica/BashSupport)

 [![Build Status](https://travis-ci.org/jansorg/BashSupport.svg?branch=idea-162.x)](https://travis-ci.org/jansorg/BashSupport)

 **2020 project status: BashSupport has been retired.
 Please refer to [this page](https://plugins.jetbrains.com/plugin/4230-bashsupport) and [bashsupport.com](https://www.bashsupport.com/news/bashsupport-pro-1.3/) for the reasons.
 This repository has been archived.**